 Contract Postal Units (CPUs)

 The APWU filed a national dispute (APWU #HQTG200921 [PDF]) on Dec.
-8, 2009, contending that the proposed Publication 156, and the replacement of Handbook AS707F with Publication 156, violates previous national-level settlements and the Collective Bargaining Agreement.
+8, 2009, contending that the proposed Publication 156 and the replacement of Handbook AS707F with Publication 156 is in conflict with and violates previous national-level settlements and the Collective Bargaining Agreement.

 In accordance with the AS-707F Handbook, there are three types of CPUs:

 In accordance with the Memorandum of Understanding (MOU) on Contract Postal Units [PDF] that was negotiated as part of the 2010-2015 Collective Bargaining Agreement, the USPS will close or convert to in-house operations 20 full-service CPUs that have Post Office Boxes.
 The 20 CPUs are identified in the MOU.